 Ask your doctor if you can enroll in a clinical trial.
 It’s possible that an experimental therapy could slow — or even cure — a cancer that once seemed untreatable.

 10. You’re not alone

-Connect with them via online and in-person support groups.
-You can find them through organizations like the American Cancer Society, or through your cancer hospital.
+Or, seek support through online and in-person support groups.
+Find groups in your area through organizations like the American Cancer Society, or through your cancer hospital.
 You can also seek out private counseling from therapists or other mental health providers when you feel overwhelmed.